JuliaTime/TimeZones.jl/docs/arithmetic.md

-## ZonedDateTime-Period Arithmetic
+## Localized-Period Arithmetic

-`ZonedDateTime` uses calendrical arithmetic in a [similar manner to `DateTime`](https://docs.julialang.org/en/stable/manual/dates/#TimeType-Period-Arithmetic-1) but with some key differences.
+`Localized` uses calendrical arithmetic in a [similar manner to `DateTime`](https://docs.julialang.org/en/stable/manual/dates/#TimeType-Period-Arithmetic-1) but with some key differences.
 Lets look at these differences by adding a day to March 30th 2014 in Europe/Warsaw.

 ```julia
 julia> using Base.Dates